saezlab/pypath/README.rst

 Features
 ========

-The primary aim of **Bioigraph** is to build up networks from multiple sources on one igraph object. **Bioigraph** handles ambiguous ID conversion, reads custom edge and node attributes from text files and **MySQL**.
+The primary aim of **pypath** is to build up networks from multiple sources on one igraph object. **pypath** handles ambiguous ID conversion, reads custom edge and node attributes from text files and **MySQL**.

 Submodules perform various features, e.g. graph visualization, working with drug compound data, searching drug targets and compounds in **ChEMBL**.